 - All Inclusive

-We leave London and fly into Sicily's capital, Palermo and transfer to our hotel.
+We leave London and fly into Catania and transfer to our hotel.

 After a comfortable night’s sleep and a filling breakfast, we drive out to the rolling hills, where we find the ancient Greek city of Segesta, home to an elegant but unfinished 5th century BC Doric temple – considered by many to be the finest of its type – and the remains of an impressive hilltop theatre.